cloudyyoung/planucalgary-api/REQUISITE_JSON.md

 Accepts:

 - `units`: the number of units to satisfy
-- `from`: an array of courses that represent the units that the units can be taken from
+- `from`: an array of courses that represent the units that the units must be taken from
-- `include`: a filter that the units must satisfy
+- `include`: an array of courses that represent the units that the units must include the units from
 - `exclude`: an array of courses that represent the units that the units cannot be taken from
 - `field`: a field of study that the units must satisfy
 - `level`: a level of course number that the units must satisfy